denniszielke/phoenix/challenges.3.md

 - Check in your yaml file into your code repository
 - Make sure that your yaml file is available in the drop
 - Make sure to authenticate to your AKS cluster
-- Use the kubernetes apply task in your release to deploy your app continously
+- Use the kubernetes apply task in your release to deploy your app continuously
 - Activate the build and release trigger to deploy on every code change

 ## 3. Gaining insights by using Azure Application Insights

 > This is about understanding your application behavior while you change code and deploy
+>
 > Need help?
 Check hints [here :blue_book:](hints/applicationinsights.md)!

 In this chapter you will create an application insights resource for monitoring your application performance and health status.